AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 - Environment variables and
 - Configuration files, e.g., "INI-files"

-For reading such configuration data, \alox relies on the facilities provided by underlying utility library \alib.
-Configuration mechanics of \alib are gathered in module \alib_config.
+For reading such configuration data, \alox relies on the facilities provided by underlying module \alib_variables.
 It is advisable to read its Programmer's Manual.

-<b>In short, the features of module %ALib Configuration are:</b>
+<b>In short, the features of the module \alib_variables_nl are:</b>

-- A public instance of class \alib{config;Configuration} is found in field \alib{lang;Camp::config}
+- A public instance of class \alib{variables;Configuration} is found in field \alib{camp;Camp::config}
   and with that in singleton \ref alib::ALOX, which is derived from class \b Camp.
   \alox always tries to read configuration data from this object.
 If no data is found, it falls back to defaults.
 - Class \b %Configuration supports \b 'plug-ins' that read configuration data from different sources at the moment a variable is requested.
 Default plug-ins are those for reading
   <b>command-line parameters</b> and <b>environment variables</b>.
-- In addition, a class to import and export INI-files is provided with \alib{config;IniFileFeeder}.<br>
+- In addition, a class to import and export INI-files is provided with \alib{variables;IniFileFeeder}.<br>
   Custom configuration standards and sources can be supported using the API that module
-  \alib_config offers.
+  \alib_variables offers.
 - Different configuration data sources have different \b priority and may thus overwrite each other.
   For example, command-line parameters have a higher priority than variables defined in an INI-files.
 This way, command-line parameters 'overwrite' INI-file entries.